-• The negative effects against this indicator result in large part from the impact of soils in terms of the loss of agricultural land.
+The negative effects against this indicator results in large from the impact of soils in terms of the loss of agricultural land.
 Whilst the LPA focused on delivering development on previously developed land there still remains an impact.
 What is uncertain is if any cumulative negative impact will result from the loss of individual areas.
 This uncertainty will need to be monitored to enable the mitigation measures if required.